agcse/gitsystem/README.md

-server_bootstrap/ - bootstrap scripts for the apache2 web server running git backend through smart HTTP/GIT protocols repo_tools/ - tools to aid with repositories on the server messaging/ - tools to aid with messaging between git servers
+server_bootstrap/ - bootstrap scripts for the apache2 web server running git backend through smart HTTP/GIT protocols repo_tools/ - tools to aid with repositories on the server messaging/ - tools to aid with messaging between git servers server_tools/ - tools that the web server uses kafka_setup/ - setup and startup scripts for Kafka server
 ```

 ## Fast start